Cowboys get Penn St LB Micah Parsons after trade with Eagles

 While Dallas still needs playmakers on defense, it’s not like the club has ignored that side the ball in recent drafts.
 Before this year, the Cowboys had taken a defensive player with their first pick in four of the previous six drafts.
 The first-round picks in that stretch haven’t been long-term solutions so far.

 Cornerback Byron Jones (2015) signed with Miami in free agency last year.
-Defensive end Taco Charlton (2017) was released before his rookie deal expired, and the Cowboys have yet to exercise the fifth-year option on oft-injured linebacker Leighton Vander Esch ahead of Monday's deadline.
+Defensive end Taco Charlton (2017) was released before his rookie deal expired, and the Cowboys have until Monday to exercise the fifth-year option on Vander Esch's rookie contract.

 The Cowboys need more pass rushers, with Randy Gregory slated to start opposite DeMarcus Lawrence after Dallas decided not to re-sign Aldon Smith.
 That was a year after Dallas let a productive Robert Quinn go to Chicago in free agency.